philou/philou.github.com/source/_posts/2018-06-05-how-to-avoid-unnecessary-meetings-a-takeaway-from-devoxx-france-2018.markdown

 We need only two tools to make this possible :

 1. For discussion, brainstorming and emergence of options, use a very open and chatty tool.
 The speaker called this a "shared asynchronous communication channel".
 This can be an online chat, a mailing list or Github issues ([ex](https://github.com/apache/cordova-discuss/issues)).
 It could even be a real life whiteboard if you all had access to it.
 2. From drafting the proposal to the end, prefer a structured and chronological tool.
 The speaker suggests using a "shared case management tool".
 Draft the proposal in this tool, and use comments to log the latest steps of the decision taking.
 He had examples using Jira issues ([ex](https://issues.apache.org/jira/browse/SLING-7231)) or Github pull requests ([ex](https://github.com/apache/cordova-discuss/pulls)).
 To confirm the decision, close the case.
+The tool will record which version of the decision was exactly taken.

 ## Architecture Decision Record